MIM-3 Nike Ajax: Background

 The inherent inaccuracy of anti-aircraft artillery means that when shells reach their targets they are effectively randomly distributed in the target area.
-This distribution is much larger than the lethal radius of any given shell, so the chance that any one shell will successfully damage or destroy its target is very small.
-Successful anti-aircraft gunnery therefore requires as many rounds to be fired as possible, increasing the chances that one of the rounds will damage or destroy its target.
-During The Blitz, UK gunners fired 49,044 shells in January 1941 for 12 kills, almost 4,100 shells per success.
-German gunners against daylight raids did slightly better, estimating that an average of 2,800 shells was required to down a single Boeing B-17.
+This distribution is much larger than the lethal radius of any given shell, so the chance that any one shell will damage or destroy its target is very small.
+Successful anti-aircraft gunnery therefore requires as many rounds to be fired as possible.
+During the Blitz, British anti-aircraft gunners fired 49,044 shells in January 1941 for 12 kills, almost 4,100 shells per success.
+German gunners did better against Allied daylight raids, firing an estimated average of 2,800 shells to down a single Boeing B-17 Flying Fortress.

 Flying faster means that the aircraft passes through the range of a gun more rapidly, reducing the number of rounds a particular gun can fire at that aircraft.
 Flying at higher altitudes often has a similar effect, as it requires larger shells to reach those altitudes, and this typically results in slower firing rates for a variety of practical reasons.
-Aircraft using jet engines roughly double the speed and altitude over piston-powered designs, limiting the number of shells so greatly that the chance of hitting the bomber dropped almost to zero.
-As early as 1942, German flak commanders were keenly aware of the problem, and expecting to face jet bombers, they began a missile development program to supplant their guns.
+Aircraft using jet engines roughly doubled the speed and altitude over piston-powered designs, limiting the number of shells so greatly that the chance of hitting the bomber dropped almost to zero.
+As early as 1942, German flak commanders were keenly aware of the problem, and expecting to face jet bombers, they began developing missiles to supplant their guns.

 The western allies maintained air superiority for much of the war and their anti-aircraft systems did not see as much pressure to improve.
-Nevertheless, by the mid-war period, the US Army had reached the same conclusion as their German counterparts; artillery-based anti-aircraft weapons were simply no longer useful.
+Nevertheless, by the mid-war period, the US Army had reached the same conclusion as their German counterparts: artillery-based anti-aircraft weapons were no longer useful.

 Accordingly, in February 1944 the Army Ground Forces sent the Army Service Forces (ASF) a request for information on the possibility of building a "major caliber anti-aircraft rocket torpedo".
-The ASF concluded that it was simply too early to tell if this was possible, and suggested concentrating on a program of general rocket development instead.
+The ASF concluded that it was too early to tell if this was possible, and suggested concentrating on a program of general rocket development instead.

-The introduction of German jet-powered bombers late in 1944 led to a re-evaluation of this policy, and on 26 January 1945 the Army Chief of Ordnance issued a requirement for a new guided missile weapon system.
-The request was passed to Bell Labs, then a world leader in radar, radio control and automated aiming systems (see Hendrik Wade Bode).
+The introduction of German jet bombers late in 1944 led to a re-evaluation of this policy, and on 26 January 1945 the Army Chief of Ordnance issued a requirement for a new guided missile system.
+The request was passed to Bell Labs, then a world leader in radar, radio control, and automated aiming systems (see Hendrik Wade Bode).